dharmab/skyeye/docs/ADMIN.md

 ### Coalition

-If you use the REDFOR coalition for players, pass the `--coalition=red` flag.
+By default, SkyEye assumes all players are on the BLUE coalition.
+If you use the RED coalition for players, pass the `--coalition=red` flag.

 Note: SkyEye is not recommended for PvP use at this time, as it sees and reports information that breaks gameplay balance.